top of page

 about alison

-Photos by Romain Mayambi
+Photos by Isaiah Joseph

-Her West Coast debut came with a critically acclaimed staging of Paul Dukas’ Ariane et Barbe-Bleue for West Edge Opera, which was named one of the Best Performances of 2022 by both the San Francisco Chronicle and Mercury News.
+Alison has created new productions for companies such as Des Moines Metro Opera—Salome (2024), collaborating with Maestro David Neely and starring soprano Sara Gartland—as well as Paul Dukas’ Ariane et Barbe-Bleue for West Edge Opera, which was named one of the Best Performances of 2022 by both the San Francisco Chronicle and Mercury News.
+She has also directed projects for Wolf Trap Opera, Mannes Opera, and the University of Cincinnati College–Conservatory of Music.

 A recipient of the 2022/23 JoElyn Wakefield-Wright Stage Director Fellowship from the National Opera Association and OPERA America’s Robert L. B. Tobin Director-Designer Prize, Alison was recognized for her bold, Nietzschean vision of Salome.

-Alison is passionate about reviving early repertoire.
+Alison is also passionate about reviving early repertoire.
 In ongoing collaboration with Early Music Now (Milwaukee), she creates music-driven short films inspired by Medieval, Renaissance, and early Baroque works.
 Their latest film premiered in December 2022 and is available on Early Music Now’s website.

 In rehearsal at the Glimmerglass Festival,